 Your consumers are speaking out

-Voice search is increasingly used to find local services and destinations ‘on the move’, “Find the best website designer near me” etc.
+Voice search is increasingly used to find local services and destinations ‘on the move’, for example “Find the best coffee shop near me”.

 However, internet users are also becoming ever more comfortable vocalising a diverse range of other search requests.
-“Where can I buy grey jogging pants” and so forth.
+“Find me buy a pair of black Nikes” and so forth.

 There is strong evidence to suggest that people who use voice search then seamlessly progress to dialling companies and engaging in phone conversations to get more information.